Angular2Guy/ngx-simple-charts/README.md

 The legend shows the names of the ChartPoints in the color that set for the lines.
 If one 'ChartPoints.name' should be replaced the 'replaceSymbol' has to be a string that the 'ChartPoints.name' includes and is replaced with the 'replaceName'.

 ## Bar Charts
-The first iteration of bar chart support is now available.
+The second iteration of bar chart support is now available.

 ## Some time in the future
 For more features pull requests are welcome.